-“We crafted our CRM platform with extensibility in mind, which means that our customers can easily integrate their HubSpot instance with other services and solutions that are tailored to their specific needs, as they need them,” said Yamini Rangan, chief customer officer at HubSpot.
+“We crafted our CRM platform with extensibility in mind, which means that our customers can easily integrate their HubSpot instance with other services and solutions that are tailored to their specific needs, as they need them,” said Yamini Rangan, CEO at HubSpot.
 “As our ecosystem grows, so too will the number of options that are available to customers to help them gain the greatest possible value from our platform.
 We’re excited about the opportunity this presents for both our trusted partners and our customers.”

 According to the IDC White Paper, the needs of HubSpot customers will continue to grow and evolve as they scale and adapt to a digital-first mindset.
 This represents three key areas of opportunity for HubSpot app and solutions partners over the next four years: